Aswendt-Lab/Project_Microbiome/README.md

 # Project_Microbiome
-Project repository rs-fMRI of germfree and naïve mice with/without cortical stroke
+Project repository rs-fMRI of germfree and naïve mice with/without cortical stroke.
+The aim of this study was to characterize the effect of the gut microbiota in mice with experimental stroke using functional connectivity analysis.

 ## Step-by-Step guide to replicate the analysis